io-ma/todo-list/README.md

 ## TODO list

-This is a simple desktop todo list example to get me started with Electron.js
+This is a simple todo list example to get me started with Electron.js

 ### to run: